hkamran80/articles/posts/california-drop.md

 Data brokers were previously required to register with the Attorney General from 2020 to 2023, and the Office of the Attorney General continues to [host the registries](https://oag.ca.gov/data-brokers) for those years.
 Under the act, data brokers are required to delete the personal information of a consumer who submits a request every 45 days.

-## Usage

-The detailed list of steps is available on the [agency's consumer website](https://privacy.ca.gov/drop/how-drop-works/).
+## How the Data Deletion Request Works

 1. **Verify that you are a California resident**